core-skills/03-zero-to-data-science/program/02_fromheretothere.md

 **Irrelevance**

-If staff don’t understand the utility of the data they are collecting you will get shit data – KPIs not a key driver – you need staff to understand ‘so what’ – make it relevant to them (often they will know the relevance better than you!)
+If staff don’t understand the utility of the data they are collecting you will get bad data – KPIs not a key driver – you need staff to understand 'so what' – make it relevant to them (often they will know the relevance better than you!)

 **Boredom**